pauliacomi/pyGAPS/docs/manual/dataparsing.rst

 Importing and exporting isotherms in a JSON format is a great alternative to a CSV or XML file and is the recommended pyGAPS way of sharing isotherms.
-The JSON format has several advantages of the others, such as it being a standard for REST APIs, ease of reading and near-universal parsing capabilities, not to mention the ease of extensibility afforded by the structure.
+The JSON format has several advantages of the others, such as being a standard for REST APIs, ease of reading and near-universal parsing capabilities, not to mention the ease of extensibility afforded by the structure.

 .. caution::